What is Blank Sailing? + How to Avoid its ConsequencesContainer shipping operations

 Port congestion is a common issue with maritime logistics.
 If there are too many ships at a port, the ship with your container may have to wait outside at anchorage until there is sufficient space to berth.
 Other reasons for port congestion could be labor strikes, poor infrastructure at the ports, slow customs processes, accidents, political events, etc.

 The wait to get to the front of the line can be quite long and it may be difficult to estimate when the ship can start unloading containers.
 To avoid these long waits, ships may choose to skip the port and reroute their trip.
+Or they may unload in a port nearby that is less congested and bring the goods to the more crowded port by a small feeder so the original port doesn’t block up the large carrier.

 Let’s say the next port that the ship is supposed to berth at has received a storm warning.
 If the ship stays true to its course and schedules a stop at the port, there’s a risk that it may be held up indefinitely until the storm abates.
 This would delay their arrival at all the other ports ahead.
 Hence, in such cases, many shippers choose to blank sail the port.
 Alternatively, they may have to wait out a storm at the port they are currently berthed and cancel their stops ahead.